AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Terms/Endpoint.md

 # Endpoint

-Each Tablestore instance has an endpoint in each type of network.
-You must specify an endpoint before any operations can be performed on data in Tablestore.
+Each Tablestore instance has an endpoint.
+You must specify an endpoint before operations can be performed on data in Tablestore.
 Different instance endpoints are used in different scenarios.

 **Note:** For more information about region names, see [Region](/intl.en-US/Function Introduction/Terms/Region.md).

 ## Query endpoints

 1. Log on to the [Tablestore console](https://otsnext.console.aliyun.com/).
-2. On the Overview page, click the name of an instance or click **Manage Instance** in the Actions column corresponding to the instance.
+2. On the Overview page, click the name of the required instance or click **Manage Instance** in the Actions column corresponding to the instance.

     Go to the Instance Details tab.
 You can view the endpoints of the instance in the Instance Access URL section.